biopython/biopython/DEPRECATED.rst

 Function Tm_staluc in Bio.SeqUtils.MeltingTemp was deprecated in Release 1.78,
 and removed in Release 1.80.

-The method 'print_index' of the CodonAdaptationIndex class in Bio.SeqUtils.CodonUsage was deprecated in Release 1.80.
-Instead of self.print_index(), please use print(self).

 The modules Bio.SeqUtils.CodonUsage and Bio.SeqUtils.CodonUsageIndices were
 deprecated in Release 1.80, and removed in Release 1.82.
 Please use the new CodonAdaptationIndex class in Bio.SeqUtils instead.
 Note that this class has